National Sports Museum at the MCG

 - Public toilet

 Closed Christmas Day and Good Friday.
 Hours of operation vary on days when events are being held within the Melbourne Cricket Ground arena.
-Please check our website for more information on event day hours of operation.
+Please check the website for more information on event day hours of operation.

 - Australian Tourism Export Council